fzanazwar/portfolio-project/model_card.md

 - The dataset used is a reflection of a real predictive maintenance dataset and therefore, it is not a 100% real dataset.
 The model used in this project may react differently if a real industry dataset was used.

+- The dataset has an imbalance of data between 'No Failure' and the other type of failures.
+This resulted in the model having a strong preference for 'No Failure' predictions.
+This can be avoided with dataset with balance data for each type of machine failure

 ## Trade-offs

 Removing one of the features may result in missing out on an underlying relationship between that removed feature and the rest of the dataset used.